HorizonRobotics/alf/docs/notes/pytorch_notes.rst

 Description
 -----------------
 Inplace operator can be used in some cases to reduce memory usage.
-However, inpalce operator should be used with care as suggested in the `PyTorch Doc <https://pytorch.org/docs/master/notes/autograd.html#in-place-operations-with-autograd>`_.
+However, inplace operator should be used with care as suggested in the `PyTorch Doc <https://pytorch.org/docs/master/notes/autograd.html#in-place-operations-with-autograd>`_.
 A common scenario that is relatively safe for using inplace operator is the activation functions.